noahgibbs/madscience_gem/README.md

 Capistrano can be optional.
 But if you use it with a given version of MadScience, that's the version we've tested with.

-The MadScience stack also has these dependencies:
+The MadScience stack also assumes you have these installed:

 * Bundler and RubyGems (some recent version)
 * SSH
 * A git repo to deploy, unless you just want the sample app